artifacthealth/service-model/README.md

 ## License

 Licensed under the Apache License 2.0.
+Note that Microsoft released an open source implementation of their .NET Framework as the [Mono Project](http://www.mono-project.com/).
+The components of the Mono Project that relate to this module are licensed under the MIT X11 terms.